scrim-network/applegate_etal_2015_code_package/README.md

 ## `.pdf` files

-`README.pdf` is this file.
-The numbering of the remaining files is consistent with the figure numbers in the final paper (note that `ESM_Fig_1.pdf` is stored on the journal's Web page).
+The numbering of the `.pdf` files is consistent with the figure numbers in the final paper.
+Note that `ESM_Fig_1.pdf` is stored on the journal's Web page.

 # Manual modifications to the figure files